Listen to an update on current forest pests and diseases and how to manage for them.

 By the end of this course, you will be able to:

-1. Understand and explain the threat of invasive pests to forest health.
+1. Understand and explain the threat of introduced tree pests to forest health.

-2. Identify the host trees, signs and symptoms and look-alikes of key pests.
+2. Identify the host trees, signs and symptoms, and look-alikes of key forest insects and pathogens.

 3. Use resources like VTinvasives.org for information.